-In 1968, a land developer named James Winterton purchased a portion of the 1,726-acre Goosenest Ranch from the James Fayette Shuler family.
+In 1968, a land developer named James Winterton purchased a portion of the 1,726-acre Goosenest Elk Ridge City General Plan 2024

+Ranch from the James Fayette Shuler family.
 Mr. Winterton submitted a subdivision plat to Utah County under the project name of Salem Hills because of the proximity of the development to the town of Salem.
 In the fall of 1971, Utah County approved the development, but as a condition of approval, they required the area to incorporate if the population ever exceeded 100 permanent residents.
 Over time, residential lots were developed.
 On December 22, 1976, Salem Hills was incorporated.
 About a year and a half later, in a special election, the residents of the town voted to change the name to Elk Ridge.
 This name was chosen because of the elk herds that have historically wintered in the vicinity of the town.

 By 1980, there were 99 homes built in the town and the population had grown to 381 people.
 In 1990, the census reported that there were 771 residents living in 167 homes.
 The growth rate between 1980 and 1990 was a robust 102.36%.
 The 2000 Census stated the population was 1,838 residents with more than 300 homes, far exceeding any past projections.
 In 2001, the town of Elk Ridge officially became a city.
 From 2000 to 2010, the nation saw a roller coaster of economic highs and lows ending in an economic recession with financial impacts not seen since the Great Depression of the 1930s.
 Utah's population continued to grow mainly due to births during this "lost decade," and Elk Ridge expanded at a modest pace to 2,436 residents and 584 homes.
-According to the most recent (2024) data from the American Community Survey, Elk Ridge now has a population of 5,033 with 1,273 homes.
+According to the official 2020 US Census the population for Elk Ridge City is 4,907.
+For the purpose of future planning, the General Plan is based on the most recent data from the US Census Bureau and the American Community Survey (ACS) update.
+The 2024 population of Elk Ridge City is 5,033 with 1,273 homes.